canonical/kafka-k8s-operator/docs/how-to/monitoring.md

 (how-to-set-up-monitoring)=
 # How to set up monitoring

-Charmed Apache Kafka and Charmed Apache ZooKeeper come with the [JMX exporter](https://github.com/prometheus/jmx_exporter/).
+Charmed Apache Kafka K8s comes with the [JMX exporter](https://github.com/prometheus/jmx_exporter/).
-The metrics can be queried by accessing the `http://<kafka-unit-ip>:9101/metrics` and `http://<zookeeper-unit-ip>:9998/metrics` endpoints, respectively.
+The metrics can be queried by accessing the `http://<kafka-unit-ip>:9101/metrics`  endpoint.

 Additionally, the charm provides integration with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack).